shakitavi/InfoSecReports/README.md

-Collection of a couple pentest projects completed during my infosec bootcamp
+Collection of a few projects completed during my infosec bootcamp